lukechang24/lukechang24/README.md

 ### Hi there 👋

+I am a software engineer who specializes in Javascript and React.
+I am always looking for more opportunities to showcase my skills and passion to code.
 <!--
 **lukechang24/lukechang24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.